cy33hc/ps4-ezremote-client/README.md

 Square - Mark file(s)/folder(s) for Delete/Rename/Upload/Download
 R1 - Navigate to the Remote list of files
 L1 - Navigate to the Local list of files
-TouchPad Button - Exit Application (versions prior to 1.06) Options Button - Exit Application (versions 1.06 and above)
+L2 - To go up a directory from current directory TouchPad Button - Exit Application (versions prior to 1.06) Options Button - Exit Application (versions 1.06 and above)
 ```